toan-ly/Senior-Design/docs/Milestones.md

 F3.
 Frontend Prototype\
 -- Develop basic UI components (chat window, input field, response display) and establish working frontend-backend communication.

 F4.
-Implementation of Database & Core Features\
--- Create database schema, implement RAG pipeline, and add core user interaction features (feedback, journaling, analytics).

-F5.
 Deployment Environment Configuration\
 -- Set up hosting environment (local or cloud), configure dependencies, and deploy a working prototype accessible through a web UI for team testing.

-F6.
+F5.
 Initial Project Documentation\
 -- Complete technical documentation, architecture explanation, and simple how-to user guide.

-F7.
+F6.
 Fall Report & Presentation\
 -- Compile past assignments and project details into a comprehensive report.
 Produce a succinct PowerPoint summarizing the report.

 \
 **Planned for Spring 2026:**

 S1.
+Implementation of Database & Secondary Features\
+-- Create database schema and add additional user interaction features (feedback, journaling, analytics).

+S2.
 System Testing & Refinement\
 -- Test chatbot responses, RAG accuracy, data storage reliability, and user interactions.
 Optimize performance and identify & resolve any bugs.

-S2.
+S3.
 User Interaction Enhancement\
 -- Refine frontend UI/UX, implement analytics dashboards to display user mood trends, and improve upon previous features if possible.

-S3.
+S4.
 Further Testing\
 -- Test all features/aspects of the project to ensure stability and reliability.
 Identify and resolve any identified bugs.

-S4.
+S5.
 Prototype Finalization\
 -- Document all changes to the prototype and testing results.
 Outline potential future improvements as well as any features that may have missed their mark or do not perform as intended.

-S5.
+S6.
 Spring Report\
 -- Compile all assignments and demo results into a single comprehensive report.

-S6.
+S7.
 Expo\
 -- Present project poster and give a demonstration of the finalized prototype.